layrjs/layr/packages/component-client/README.md

 # @liaison/component-client

-A client to consume your locally served components.
+A client to consume your locally served Liaison components.

 ## Installation